rudyrooman/Startlists-Qualification-Heats/README.md

 If you would not like the result, just run the program again. ( do not forget to close startlists.xlsx before next attempt)

 Notes:
-* I compiled to *.exe with Pyinstaller.
+* I compiled to *.exe with auto-py-to-exe.
 * Do not hesitate to contact me for support.
+* standard = 3 heats but works also for different number of heats